neko-kai/fp-dictionary/README.md

 **corecursion**: `unfold`-like function calling itself with some context while `building up` a context<br/>

 **benefits of FP**:<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;most programming tasks are reduced to variants of `plus`, lowering mental overhead
+Most programming tasks are reduced to variants of `plus`.

+Or even:

+Most programming tasks can be summarized as "do a bunch of shit".
+FP separates the `bunch` and the `do` parts.
+Use any of the available `plus`es to bunch your program together.
+Then write an interpreter for your program and `do` it.
+And since we can have multiple interpreters, we gain the ability to "do a bunch of different shit"